abueide/harry-plotter/README.md

 ## Support

-I have spent a ton of time learning for & working on Harry Plotter, and covid has hit me pretty hard, so if you appreciate my work please consider sending a tip!
+I have spent a ton of time learning for & working on Harry Plotter, so if you appreciate my work please consider sending a tip!
 In addition you can post your transaction ID on a github issue (feature, bug or setup question) and I'll work through them by order of tip amount.
 You can also feel free to shoot me an email.
 However: it is still a tip and I cannot guarantee I will be able to solve your problem satisfactorily in a reasonable amount of time.

 Chia Address: xch1ktqlc03wpetne9e0e6frz497xhhx4yx08gzn63tvjwlrlg2cg2ksf7ls24